Confused about what to eat if you have Osteoporosis?

 You are not alone

 Healthy bones need a well-balanced calcium-rich diet that incorporates food from a range of different food groups.
-But as researchers delve further into the topic, frequently out comes conflicting advice.
+Researchers delve deeply into the topic, but often produce conflicting advice.

 - Stop smoking

 - Eat foods rich in calcium and Vitamin D